PrefectHQ/prefect/docs/guide/cloud_concepts/cli.md

 ### describe

 `describe` is used to retrieve descriptive metadata information about Prefect Cloud objects.
-Currently CLI users can describe flows, flow-runs, and tasks.
+Currently CLI users can describe `flows`, `flow-runs`, and `tasks`.

 #### describe flows